dat-ecosystem-archive/DEPs/proposals/0000-hyperdb.md

 several feeds in a multi-writer context), and is named, referenced, and discovered using the public and discovery keys of the hypercore feed (or the original feed if there are several).
-In a single-writer configuration, only a single node (holding the secret key) can mutate the database (eg, via `put` or `delete` actions).
+In a single-writer configuration, only a single node (holding the secret key) can mutate the database (e.g., via `put` or `delete` actions).

 **Keys** can be any UTF-8 string.
 Path segments are separated by the forward slash character (`/`).
 Repeated slashes (`//`) are disallowed.
 Leading and trailing `/` are optional in application code: `/hello` and `hello` are equivalent.
-A key can be both a "path segment" and key at the same time; eg, `/a/b/c` and `/a/b` can both be keys at the same time.
+A key can be both a "path segment" and key at the same time; e.g., `/a/b/c` and `/a/b` can both be keys at the same time.

 **Values** can be any binary blob, including empty (of zero length).
 For